MarcAbouAbdallah/Java-Warehouse-App/README.md

 WareFlow: Streamlining inventory and shipments for a Montreal-based consumer goods warehouse with user accounts, tracking & managerial oversight!

-For more information about the WareFlow application, please consult the [wiki].
+For more information about the WareFlow application, please consult the [wiki](https://github.com/MarcAbouAbdallah/Wareflow/wiki).

 ## Team Members